Bolland/WordpressPlain/wordpress/wp-content/plugins/backwpup/readme.txt

 = My web host notified me BackWPup was causing an inacceptable server load! = Go to Settings->Jobs and try a different option for “Reduce server load”.

 = Can I cancel a running backup job via FTP? =
 Yes.
-Go to your BackWPup temp directory and find a file named `backwpup-xyz-working.php` where “xyz” is a random string of numbers and characters.
+Go to your BackWPup temp directory and find a file named `backwpup-xyz-working.json` where “xyz” is a random string of numbers and characters.
 Delete that file to cancel the currently running backup job.

-= Can I move the temp directory to a different location? =
+= Can I move the temp directory to a different location? = Yes.

-Yes.
 You need to have writing access to the wp-config.php file (usually residing in the root directory of your WordPress installation).

 * Open wp-config.php and find the line where it says `if ( !defined('ABSPATH') )`.
 * Somewhere *before* that line add this: `define( 'WP_TEMP_DIR', '/absolute/path/to/wp/your/temp-dir' );`
 * Replace `/absolute/path/to/wp/` with the absolute path of your WordPress installation and `your/temp-dir` with the path to your new temp directory.
 * Save the file.